melt-umn/Abella-AG-Interface/silver_compilation/README.md

   relations from other extensions, so all the inheriteds we don't know about end up undefined too, if we add this to the equation relations for locals.
+* In [PatternMatching.md](PatternMatching.md), we discuss matching on pairs generically, matching on any types of elements in the pair.
+  In this encoding, I think I have come across a bug with the Abella type system.
+If that bug is determined to be a bug and is fixed, we'll either need to find a way to have `pattern_match_var_result` be conditioned on the types contained in it or need to encode `pmvr_pair` and `match_pair` for particular element types.
+We might be able to leave `match_pair` generic and pass a version of `pmvr_pair` for specific types as an argument for if we match against a variable.
+For example, we might have `pmvr_pair_bool_bool` for when we have matched on a pattern variable representing the Silver type `Pair<Boolean Boolean>` and have `match_pair` take an argument of type `pair A B -> pattern_match_var_result` for which we would give `pmvr_pair_bool_bool` as an argument to create a safe way of passing out pairs of Booleans from matching.